ARTWORKS Connects

 His curatorial projects have been featured at institutions including Whitney ISP (NY), ArteEast & Wallach Gallery (NY), Slavs & Tatars’ Pickle Bar (Berlin) & Wiener Festwochen (Vienna), A Tale of a Tub (Rotterdam), Queer Museum & Volkskundemuseum (Vienna), Protocinema (İstanbul) and the 13th Sharjah Biennial.
 His writings have appeared in Texte Zur Kunst, November Magazine, Metropolis M, C Magazine, Artnet, and OnCurating.

-During his residency in Athens, Alper Turan will examine how far-right violence and repression resonate across Turkey, Greece, Germany, and the U.S., focusing on their impact on queer and dissident communities.
-Through collaborations with Athens-based artists and institutions, he will explore collective strategies of survival and resistance, centering queer methodologies and transnational solidarity.
+During his residency in Athens, Alper Turan examined how far-right violence and repression resonate across Turkey, Greece, Germany, and the U.S., focusing on their impact on queer and dissident communities.
+Through collaborations with Athens-based artists and institutions, he explored collective strategies of survival and resistance, centering queer methodologies and transnational solidarity.
 His research aims to build curatorial frameworks that challenge dominant narratives and imagine shared, liberatory futures.

-Alper Turan is in residence at ARTWORKS (Athens) from May 2 until June 13 2025
+Alper Turan was in residence at ARTWORKS (Athens) from May 2 until June 13 2025.